WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 How we do go from a string of amino acids to predicting what this protein might do in the cell?
 This is where another type of database comes in: protein family databases.

 For the vast majority of predicted protein sequences, nobody will have done an experiment to test what its function is.
-However, we can use the principle of **homology** to take proteins that are well-studied in one experimental system and infer that proteins of similar sequence in other organisms are likely to have the same function.
+However, we can use the principle of **homology** to take proteins that are well-studied in one experimental system and infer that proteins of similar sequence in other organisms are likely to have similar structure, and therefore similar function.
 In reality, protein sequences are analysed in terms of domains: these are subsequences of a protein that have a defined tertiary structure or sequence motif, conferring a defined function.
 A protein can consist of several domains.
 When comparing proteins between organisms, often the region encoding a protein domain is highly conserved whilst the bit that connects different domains together is more divergent.

 A well known example of a protein domain database is Pfam (http://pfam.xfam.org/).
-Pfam uses massive multiple alignments of all of the known proteins with a certain domain to capture a representative model of that domain.
+Pfam uses massive multiple alignments of all of the known proteins with a certain domain to capture a representative model (a Hidden Markov Model - LINK to further info on HMMs?) of that domain.
 Other protein domain databases, that might use slightly different methods to define domains, are:  CATH, CDD, HAMAP, MobiDB Lite, Panther, PIRSF, PRINTS, Prosite, SFLD, SMART, SUPERFAMILY and TIGRfams.
 Luckily for us, all of these databases are united under the InterPro consortium (https://www.ebi.ac.uk/interpro/).

-InterPro provide a tool, InterProScan that we can use to search protein sequences against all of the member databases to identify any protein domains that the protein might have:
+InterPro provide a tool, InterProScan, that we can use to search protein sequences against all of the member databases to identify any protein domains that the protein might have:

 * Copy the T265_10539 protein sequence from WormBase ParaSite onto your clipboard
 * Go to https://www.ebi.ac.uk/interpro/search/sequence/, paste your sequence into the box and click search.